Ashington, Dorset: Saxons

 The Saxons probably settled in the area around the 7th century.
 There are two tumulus or 'burial mounds' which can be found in the Barrow Hill part of the Corfe Barrows Nature Park, serving as evidence of a Saxon presence in the area.

 19th and 20th century

-Between 1867 and 1903, 9 pairs of semi-detached estate cottages, or 'Lady Wimborne Cottages,' were constructed.
-Believed to be the work of the architect Charles Barry Jr. the cottages designs were commissioned by the Guests as suitable estate cottages to improve the housing quality and living standards of labourers through establishing a homogeneous design.
+Between 1867 and 1903, the Guest family of Canford Manor had cottages built in the district for their estate workers, known as the 'Lady Wimborne Cottages', including 9 pairs of semi-detached cottages in Ashington.
+Believed to be the work of the architect Charles Barry Jr., the cottages were commissioned to improve the housing quality and living standards of labourers through establishing a homogeneous design.
 These were known as the De Ville style.